darrenburns/posting/docs/guide/importing.md

 ## Overview

-Posting currently supports importing from OpenAPI specs.
+Posting supports importing from external sources.

-Support for other API formats will be added in future updates.
+## Importing from curl

+!!! example "This feature is experimental."

+You can import a curl command by pasting it into the URL bar.

+This will fill out the request details in the UI based on the curl command you pasted, overwriting any existing values.

 ## Importing from OpenAPI